top of page

 After running down to DBS branch to secure the QR Ang Bao, we finally kickstarted the making process!

-Count It was the easiest to execute amongst all.
-During the design process, we found out that the width of the $2 note is twice of its height, which makes it perfect to form the square QR code with four rectangular "notes"!
-Apart from that, QR code does not require a quiet zone (the white border), allowing us to maximise the size to the edge of the each note.
+"Count It" was the easiest to execute among all the concepts.
+During the design process, we discovered that the width of the $2 note is exactly twice its height, which made it perfect for forming the square QR code with four rectangular "notes."
+We extended the QR code to the very edges of each note, as the quiet zone could be any surface the user scans it on.

 Solve It, on the other hand, was the hardest to execute as it requires a few layers: the reference layer, the connecting tabs, the split QR, the cover and the frame.
 The reference layer was kept in low contrast to guide receiver to solve the puzzle, and also to make sure that if the Solve It QR Ang Bao is torn out of frustration, the receiver will still not be able to scan the QR code in low contrast.